-Spring is upon us, which means flowers are blooming, songbirds are signing and sunny days are ahead.
-Spring also marks the beginning of puppy and kitten season is our area.
+Spring is upon us, which means flowers are blooming, songbirds are singing and sunny days are ahead.
+Spring also marks the beginning of kitten season in our area.
 It is no coincidence that this time of year also coincides with the start-up of one of our most important humane programs.
-In April, at the River’s Edge Farm, we officially kick off our 18th season of Project Catnip.
-Since the inception of this MASH-type, low-cost feline spay/neuter program, over 5,124 area felines have been sterilized.
+In April, at the River’s Edge Farm, we officially kick off our 19th season of Project Catnip.

-This program is held one weekend each month, from April to October/November.
-The spay/neuter clinics are high-volume, with as many as sixty-seven cats being altered in one session.
+This program is normally held one weekend each month, from April to October/November.
+This year, we are excited to announce that an expanded schedule is being planned with the addition of another veterinarian and L.V.T. team.
+The spay/neuter clinics are high-volume, with as many as sixty-seventy cats being altered in one session.
 In addition, all felines that participate in this program are vaccinated for rabies free of charge.
 These surgeries are provided at low or no cost to financially struggling community members who care for one or more feline friends and, whenever possible, to Good Samaritans working to help improve the lives of needy cats in our area.

 Project Catnip was established because spaying/neutering is a critical tool in ending animal overpopulation in a humane and cost-effective manner.
 Additionally, quite some time ago, our shelter instituted a policy of “neuter before adoption” which is meant to ensure our orphan animal friends are spayed/neutered prior to being placed back into our community.
 Some of our local veterinarians and the FLSPCA subsidize a portion of the cost of these important surgeries.
-Moreover, with the help of partner agencies, the Finger Lakes SPCA has expanded spay/neuter services to assist more feral cats in our county.
-This past year, we helped to provide TNVR (Trap, Neuter, Vaccinate & Return) services for 100 feral felines.
-In 2017, we plan to continue to provide this vital assistance to feral and community cat populations.
+Moreover, the Finger Lakes SPCA continues to offer spay/neuter services to assist feral cats in our county.
+This past year, we helped to provide TNVR (Trap, Neuter, Vaccinate & Return) services for ~100 feral felines.
+In 2018, we plan to continue to provide this vital assistance to feral and community cat populations.

-These services, along with our ongoing care for sheltered animals, wellness clinics, adoptions, the humane education program, animal cruelty prevention and canine training programs, help reduce companion animal overpopulation, alleviate animal suffering, save lives and diminish public rabies threats in our area.
+These services, along with our ongoing care for sheltered animals, wellness clinics, adoptions, the humane education program, emergency outreach for “at-risk” animals and canine training programs, help reduce companion animal overpopulation, alleviate animal suffering, prevent animal cruelty, save lives and diminish public rabies threats in our area.
 Because the Finger Lakes SPCA is primarily funded by private giving, your contribution of any size will help to make these essential services possible!
-We hope you will consider donating today to help with the cost of ongoing care of our orphan animal friends and the wealth of other important services the Finger Lakes SPCA provides to our community.
+We hope you will consider donating today to help with the cost of the ongoing care of our orphan animal friends and the wealth of other important services the Finger Lakes SPCA provides to our community.

 Too Many Companion Animal Friends, Not Enough Homes!